nwtime/ntpwww/content/en/support/servers/_index.md

 type: archives
 ---

-This section provides lists of Network Time Protocol (NTP) public time servers. **Please read the [Rules Of Engagement](/support/servers/rulesofengagement) before using servers from these lists.**
+This section provides lists of Network Time Protocol (NTP) public Time Servers. **Please read the [Rules Of Engagement](/support/servers/rulesofengagement) before using servers from these lists.**

 > **ALERT** These lists are updated frequently and should not be cached or scraped.